sohaib162/forsa-smart-chatbot/README.md

-# Forsa samrt chat bot
+# Forsa smart chat bot

 This is a chatbot application for Algeria Telecom that provides assistance with telecom-related queries using a document-based knowledge system.
 It was developed during the **Forsa hackathon organized by Algeria Telecom.**